-- a.
-The EAP shall be in writing and its elements shall include, but are not limited to (29 CFR 1910.38): - 1.
-Emergency evacuation procedures, including escape procedures and emergency escape route assignments. - 2.
-Procedures to be followed by members who remain to conduct critical facility operations before they evacuate. - 3.
-Procedures to account for all members and visitors after an emergency evacuation has been completed. - 4.
-Rescue and medical duties. - 5.
-Means of reporting fires and other emergencies. - 6.
-Names or job titles of persons or departments that can be contacted for further information or an explanation of duties under the plan. - 7.
-The alarm system that will be used to notify members and visitors in the event of a fire or other emergency situation. - 8.
+- 1. The EAP shall be in writing and its elements shall include, but are not limited to (29 CFR 1910.38): - a.
+Emergency evacuation procedures, including escape procedures and emergency escape route assignments. - b.
+Procedures to be followed by members who remain to conduct critical facility operations before they evacuate. - c.
+Procedures to account for all members and visitors after an emergency evacuation has been completed. - d.
+Rescue and medical duties. - e.
+Means of reporting fires and other emergencies. - f.
+Names or job titles of persons or departments that can be contacted for further information or an explanation of duties under the plan. - g.
+The alarm system that will be used to notify members and visitors in the event of a fire or other emergency situation. - h.
 The types of evacuations to be used in emergency circumstances.

-- b.
-The FPP shall be in writing and its elements shall include, but are not limited to (29 CFR 1910.39): - 1.
-A list of major fire hazards, handling and storage procedures for hazardous materials, potential ignition sources and their control procedures and the type of fire equipment necessary to control the hazard. - 2.
-Names and job titles of persons responsible for maintaining the equipment to prevent or control sources of ignition or fires. - 3.
-Names and job titles of persons responsible for control of fuel source hazards. - 4.
-Procedures to control the accumulation of flammable and combustible waste. - 5.
-Maintenance procedures for heat-producing equipment to prevent accidental ignition of combustible materials. - c.
+- 2. The FPP shall be in writing and its elements shall include, but are not limited to (29 CFR 1910.39): - a.
+A list of major fire hazards, handling and storage procedures for hazardous materials, potential ignition sources and their control procedures and the type of fire equipment necessary to control the hazard. - b.
+Names and job titles of persons responsible for maintaining the equipment to prevent or control sources of ignition or fires. - c.
+Names and job titles of persons responsible for control of fuel source hazards. - d.
+Procedures to control the accumulation of flammable and combustible waste. - e.
+Maintenance procedures for heat-producing equipment to prevent accidental ignition of combustible materials. - 3.
 The written EAP and FPP shall be kept at each district workplace or facility and shall be made available for member and visitor review.